deeptools/HiCExplorer/docs/content/mES-HiC_analysis.rst

 Create a Hi-C matrix using the aligned files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-the restriction site bed file [-rs],
-restriction sequence [-seq]
-#-rs dpnII_positions_GRCm37-sorted.bed
+In the following we will create three Hi-C matrices and merge them to one.

 Build Hi-C matrix
 ^^^^^^^^^^^^^^^^^

 :ref:`hicBuildMatrix` builds the matrix of read counts over the bins in the
 genome, considering the sites around the given restriction site.
 We need
+to provide:
-to provide the input BAM/SAM files,  binsize [-bs], restriction sequence [-seq],
+ * the input BAM/SAM files: `--samFiles SRR1956527_1.sam SRR1956527_2.sam`
-name of output matrix file
+ * binsize: `--binSize 1000`
+ * restriction sequence: `--restrictionSequence GATC`
-[-o] and the name of output bam file (which contains the accepted
+ * the name of output bam file which contains the accepted alignments: `--outBam SRR1956527_ref.bam`
-alignments) [-b].
+ * name of output matrix file: `--outFileName hicMatrix/SRR1956527.h5`
+ * the folder for the quality report: `--QCfolder hicMatrix/SRR1956527_QC`
+ * the number of to be used threads.
+Minimum value is 3: `--threads 8`
+ * the number of elements (number of lines * 2, because there are two input files) of the input BAM/SAM files each computing thread should work with: `--inputBufferSize 400000`

 To increase the computation speed, please set the system environment variable `HICEXPLORER_FILE_BUFFER_DIR` to a RAM disk like `/dev/shm`.
 Be careful: This will consume a sustainable amount of memory, for 8 threads and an input buffer size of 400000 it is recommended to use a
 system with at least 32 GB of RAM.
-If you have a system with lower specifications, decrease the inputBufferSize.
-It is recommended to not use
+If you have a system with lower specifications, decrease the inputBufferSize and / or the number of used threads.
+It is recommended to not use less
 than 100000.
 If the memory is still not enough, use a directory on your local hard drive.

 .. code:: bash